aospapp/aosp/external/autotest/README.md

-# Autotest: Automated integration testing for Android and Chrome OS Devices
+# Autotest: Automated integration testing for Android and ChromeOS Devices

 Autotest is a framework for fully automated testing.
-It was originally designed to test the Linux kernel, and expanded by the Chrome OS team to validate complete system images of Chrome OS and Android.
+It was originally designed to test the Linux kernel, and expanded by the ChromeOS team to validate complete system images of ChromeOS and Android.

 Autotest is composed of a number of modules that will help you to do stand alone tests or setup a fully automated test grid, depending on what you are up to.